Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 Python (3)

-matplotlib library (link): Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.
+[matplotlib](https://matplotlib.org/) library (link): Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.

-pathib module: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.
+[pathib](https://pathlib.readthedocs.io/en/pep428/) module: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.

-pandas library: For working w/ dataframes.
+[pandas](https://pandas.pydata.org/) package: For working w/ dataframes.

-pydub: Used in data augmentation. pydub.AudioSegment for extracting samples and metadata from a sound file, splitting an audio file into parts, and merging various files together.
+[Pydub](http://pydub.com/) library: Used in data augmentation. pydub.AudioSegment for extracting samples and metadata from a sound file, splitting an audio file into parts, and merging various files together.

-SciPy library: Module scipy.signal for creating spectrogram from an audio file.
+[SciPy](https://scipy.org/) library: Module scipy.signal for creating spectrogram from an audio file.

+[OpenSoundscape](http://opensoundscape.org/en/latest/) library: Used for training CNN model with bio-acoustic data.

+Pytorch](https://pytorch.org/) framework: Classes and sub-modules of torch.nn module used for writing autoencoder.

 <a name="exsum"></a>